DerMitch-Attic/pip-proxy/README.md

 pip-proxy
 =========

+**This project is abandoned.
+Please don't use it - there are many better alternatives**

 A simple caching proxy server for pip.
 Proxies and rewrites any requests to PyPi and caches them.
 It never redirects clients to PyPi like other solutions, so your pip clients don't need a direct internet connection.